60 team engagement ideas and activities to implement now

 Now think about team engagement.
 If the employees have team engagement they want to perform as a team towards the organisation goals.
 They still may have their own strengths in performance yet they are engaged as a team and rowing in the same direction to achieve the same outcome.

-Team engagement is collaboration, understanding the team outcome within the organisation, not just an employee engaged in their own way with the organisation.
+Team engagement is communication, collaboration, understanding the team outcome within the organisation; not just an employee engaged in their own way with the organisation.

 1. Have a purpose, vision and values that are communicated with the team, preferably developed with the team